THE DAY BEFORE THE SURVEY

 If they're having a good day, they may show you around. or not.
 They might wave in the general direction of whatever will make the most wonga for them.
 Sometimes they'll give you the key to have a prowl around on and inside an actual boat.
 If you're serious about buying, you can't just call in a surveyor to give what you like a right going-over (as you would with a house or a car or a painting).

 Buying a boat is done on the same contract as would be used to purchase the royal yacht Brittania (or the Titanic come to think of it).
-'Full' survey costs around £500 + the dreaded VAT (£600).
+'Full' survey costs around £500 + the dreaded VAT (add £100).
 AND you have to pay to have the boat hauled out which will knock you back another few hundred squid.
+AND!
+In some cases the boat may be miles from where it can be pulled out!

 Oh!
 If you are looking at a SPRINGER, which I was, the hauler out may cream you for an excess on the basis that he has to user a special cradle to haul it out because it has not got a flat bottom.
-Load of bollox but you don't know that at the time so you pay up.
+This may or may not be a total load of bollox (some newer Springers have a serious angle to the bottom!) but you don't know that at the time so you pay up.
 There's a really serious catch though for first-time buyers or anytime buyers doing the business through a broker.

 You can only have a boat surveyed